Derived sections of Grothendieck fibrations and the problems of homotopical algebra: Introduction

-\textbf{Acknowledgements.} The author is enormously grateful to his co-advisors, Dmitry Kaledin and Carlos Simpson, for their immense support and patience.
+The author is enormously grateful to his co-advisors, Dmitry Kaledin and Carlos Simpson, for their immense support and patience.
 In particular, Dmitry's insights on the problem were and are of great importance for the project.
-In the course of research, the author benefitted a lot from conversations with Michael Batanin, Clemens Berger, Emily Riehl, Bruno Vallette and Gabriele Vezzosi.
-The unknown referee has provided the comments of enormous value which, hopefully, led to the improvement of this text.
+In the course of research, the author benefited a lot from conversations with Michael Batanin, Clemens Berger, Emily Riehl, Bruno Vallette and Gabriele Vezzosi.
+A separate thanks to each of the referees for providing comments of enormous value, which, hopefully, led to the improvement of this text.
 This work has been carried out in and with the help of University of Nice and Higher School of Economics, and the author enjoyed the friendly atmosphere of quite a few conferences that took place in Paris, Nice, Copenhagen, Lausanne and Yaroslavl.
 The author is grateful for the aid of TOFIGROU and HOGT ANR grants, which helped to cover some of his travel expenses.
 This paper uses Paul Taylor's diagrams package.